Arnavutköy: History

+In antiquity, the area was known as Asomato and Anáplus.
 In 1468, Sultan Mehmed the Conqueror brought Albanians to the city for pavement construction.
 He installed them in Arnavutköy, hence the name of the suburb.

 In 1863, Robert College, the oldest American school outside the United States, was established on its current campus which originally stretched from Arnavutköy to the vicinity of Bebek and Rumelihisarı.
 In 1971, a section of this campus became part of Boğaziçi University, which was formerly the college section of the school.
 The high school section, formerly named Robert Academy (RA) is still an American school and is located on the Arnavutköy side of the Robert College campus.

-According to the Salname for 1912, the district's total population was 7,482, consisting ethnographically of 5,973 Rûms (Greeks), 493 Muslims, 342 Armenians, 32 Jews and 642 people of other nationality.
+According to the Salname for 1912, the district's total population was 7,482, consisting ethnographically of 5,973 Rûms (Christians), 493 Muslims, 342 Armenians, 32 Jews and 642 people of other nationality.

+During the WWI, the area suffered because of the British bombing of İstanbul.

 Arnavutköy used to be famous for its Ottoman strawberries, a less juicy and smaller version of the strawberries found throughout the rest of Turkey.
 A few strawberry fields still survive inland from the coast and every spring local greengrocers are mobbed by strawberry lovers.